 Last Date of Coverage: date Medicaid coverage ends if the individual is no longer eligible or the renewal information is not returned timely.

 - If the beneficiary didn't receive a renewal packet and has a MI Bridges account, they can go to MI Bridges to complete their renewal information there.
 If they are not registered within MI Bridges and are unable to get registered, then they will need to contact their local MDHHS office to request the renewal packet be mailed.
-They may also need to check if they can get if they can get more time to complete the renewal.
+They may also need to check if they can get more time to complete the renewal.
 If a beneficiary has opted to only receive electronic notifications, they will not receive a mailed renewal packet.